gdtapia/personalrepo/Templates/how-to.md

----
-title: How to Template (english version)
-description: This document is a how to template.
----

-# **Title**
+>A **How to guide** is suppoesed to teach the user how to accomplish a certain task, through detailed steps that describe what has to be done to reach a specific goal.

+# **Title (How to do something)**
-Add the title of the tutorial
+Add the title of the tutorial.
+Try to keep the `How to` on the title.

-# **Overview**
+## **Overview**

-This is a summary of what the tutorial is about and you should answer the question:
+This is a summary of what the guide is about, and you should answer the question:
 - How do I do this?

-# **Requisites**
+## **Pre-requisites**
-- Add the requisites to proceed the tutorial;
+- Add the requisites to proceed the tutorial.
+These prerequisites can be a installing a software/component, and/or performing specific tasks for the guide to work.

 - Pre-Requisite 1
+- Pre-Requisite 2

 ##  **Steps**
+>The actual steps to accomplish a task.
+Do not be wordy, try to keep as concise and informative as possible.
 ### **Step 1: Title for the step**
-- Add the first step the user needs to do to install, configure or use the application/feature.
+- Details on how to accomplish the step.
-- Use images, gifs to improve your tutorial, but you should always explain what they are there.
+Use images, gifs to improve your tutorial, but you should always explain what they are there.

 ### **Step 2: Title for the step**
 - You can add an ordered/numbered list to change the information architeture.